Exporting dairy products to the European Union

 - procedures to ensure any milk or dairy ingredients bought in from other processors (including imported milk or dairy ingredients) intended to be included in products for EU export is accompanied by documentary evidence of compliance with the EU’s TPC and BMCC requirements

-- procedures to ensure how non EU eligible milk (i.e. milk that has not been sourced from farms subjected to sampling and monitoring) will be identified in the system and excluded from products exported to the EU
+- procedures to ensure how non-EU eligible milk (i.e. milk that has not been sourced from suppliers subjected to sampling and monitoring or EU approval) entering the processing establishment will be identified in the system and excluded from products exported to the EU or assessed for inclusion e.g. testing for the presence of antibiotics and TPC & BMCC are within limits

-- procedures to ensure declarations of compliance and transfer declarations include a statement about EU eligibility.
+- procedures to ensure declarations of compliance and transfer include a statement about EU eligibility or not.
 This is particularly important when processors sell product to 3rd party manufacturers who may use the product for further processing and then shipment to the EU

-If during audit it is found you are not complying with EU requirements for BMCC and TPC, or there are no records available to verify export eligibility, your EU listing will be suspended or cancelled.
+If during a regulatory audit it is found you are not complying with EU requirements for BMCC and TPC, or there are no records available to verify export eligibility, your EU listing may be suspended or cancelled.

 Water testing requirements